-Civil aviation and tourism state minister came up with the statement at a conclusion programme of the 9th Bangladesh Travel and Tourism Fair (BTTF) – 2019 at Bangabandhu International Conference Center (BICC) in the capital on Saturday.
+Civil aviation and tourism state minister came up with the statement at a conclusion program of the 9th Bangladesh Travel and Tourism Fair (BTTF) – 2019 at Bangabandhu International Conference Center (BICC) in the capital on Saturday.

-‘People’s using internet find information over a particular spot, both print and electronic media as well as social media can be a good medium for tourism industry development’- he added.
+‘People’s using internet find information over a particular spot, both print and electronic media, as well as social media, can be a good medium for tourism industry development’- he added.

-Citing The World Travel & Tourism Council (WTTC) 2019 statistics Mahbub Ali said, during 2017, tourism industry contributed Tk 850.7 billion which was 4.3 percent of the total GDP.
+Citing The World Travel & Tourism Council (WTTC) 2019 statistics Mahbub Ali said, during 2017, the tourism industry contributed Tk 850.7 billion which was 4.3 percent of the total GDP.
 ‘By 2028 tourism industry will contribute 6.8 percent of the total GDP’